 Epic Integration

-Epic FHIR R4 APIs, SMART on FHIR apps, and App Orchard publishing.
+Epic Bridges, Beaker, Interconnect, SMART on FHIR, and App Orchard launch support.

 Explore Epic IntegrationFHIR R4 API design, SMART on FHIR application development, Bulk FHIR export, CDS Hooks integration, and FHIR server deployment for healthcare organizations.